-- Marijuana and the total quantity involved was 25 grams or less;
+- Marijuana and the total quantity involved was less than 1 ounce;

-- Hashish and the total quantity involved was 5 grams or less; and
+- Hashish and the total quantity involved was less than 5 grams; and

 - Any other CDS, provided the conviction was in the 3rd or 4th degree and the court finds that expungement is in the “public interest.”’

 Payment of Court Fines as Condition of Sentence for Felony Convictions

 In calculating whether a sufficient period of time has passed since you completed your sentence, the court will look at the date you finished paying off your fine.
 The term “fine” as used in the expungement statutes includes any fines, restitution, or other court-ordered financial assessment.

 With respect to a felony conviction, if it has been less than 6 years since you finished paying off your fine, but the 6 year requirement is otherwise satisfied so long as: